+Yoga changes your body through better cardiovascular health.
 Yoga uses rhythmic breathing with mind alignment to help focus the heart.
 Focused breathing helps to reduce stress and regulate blood flow.
 In addition, yoga improves blood sugar levels, blood pressure, lymphatic flow, and cholesterol.
 The European Journal of Cardiovascular Nursing study found yoga was an adequate complementary treatment to improve heart health.
 This was explicitly true with atrial fibrillation, where they saw a significant decrease in blood pressure and heart rate with 30 minutes of light yoga for 12 weeks.

+Yoga changes your body by improving your sleep.
 In a National Institute of Health survey, people who practiced yoga daily found 55% improved sleep quality.
 In addition, 85% reported stress reduction, a common contributor to sleeplessness.
 In addition, yoga is beneficial in managing sleep-related problems like insomnia, according to a review of sleep quality in women.

 Improved Muscle Tone and Strength

 The unconventional body movements through yoga allow you to build strength in areas you might not recruit with traditional weight training.
-Finally, yoga practice’s improved range of motion helps you perform traditional weight training workouts easier, therefore improving strength and muscle tone.
+Finally, yoga practice’s improved range of motion helps you perform traditional weight training workouts easier, improving strength and muscle tone.

 Headache and Migraine Relief

 Yoga practice boosts immunity in several ways.
 First, it may help reduce inflammation, a critical immune response in the body that can promote disease if it becomes chronic.
 According to a study on 218 participants, those who practiced yoga had lower inflammatory markers in the body.
-Inflammation is associated with several diseases like cancer and diabetes.
+Inflammation is associated with several diseases, like cancer and diabetes.

 In addition, yoga poses to promote the draining of the lymphatic system.
 The lymphatic system carries immunity cells and helps to filter out the bad stuff in the body.
 Certain poses help activate the lymph nodes to drain and circulate these helpful immunity tools to resist disease.